xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SET.LIST.ITEM**(**text**, **index\_num**)

-Text    specifies the text of the item to be added.
+Text&nbsp;&nbsp;&nbsp;&nbsp;specifies the text of the item to be added.
 Instead of text, an empty string may be inserted.

-Index\_num    is the list index of the item to be changed, from 1 to the number of items in the list.
+Index\_num&nbsp;&nbsp;&nbsp;&nbsp;is the list index of the item to be changed, from 1 to the number of items in the list.

 **Remarks**